-After years of increases in the total number of vehicles registered and vehicle miles traveled (VMT), both figures dropped by 1.8 percent and 2.3 percent from 2018 to 2019, respectively.
+Due to the restrictions on travel in response to the COVID-19 pandemic, after years of increases in the total number of vehicles registered and vehicle miles traveled (VMT), both figures dropped by 5.9 percent and 12 percent from 2019 to 2020 (the latest year for which data for both categories are available), respectively.

-From 2018 to 2019, VMT per registered vehicle declined 0.47 percent or 51 miles to 10,837 miles.
+From 2019 to 2020, VMT per registered vehicle experienced the largest decline of 6.6 percent (or 712 miles) to 10,125 miles since 2000.
 Overall, VMT per registered vehicle has been on a sustained downward trend since 2000, due to the number of vehicles registered far outpacing both population growth and VMT.

 In 2021, vehicle ownership rate was 78.4 per 100 persons, up from 74.7 in 2020.

 In 2021, ZEVs and hybrid electric vehicles (HEVs) accounted for 2.1 and 3.3 vehicles per 100 persons, respectively, up slightly compared to 2020.

 Compared to 2020, total new vehicle registration increased 13.3 percent in 2021.
 Both car and light trucks sales increased after the previous year’s decline during the pandemic.down 4.8 percent.